 - Performance Management Evaluation Tool (PMET): PMET is used only by client services contractors who are required to self-report contract performance measure data.
 To access the system, go to PMET.

 - Child Placing Agencies Pre-Service Training, Modules and Topics: For contracted licensed Child Placing Agencies, each Caregiver must receive, at a minimum, 35 hours of pre-service training prior to providing direct care services to a child, prior to home verification or approval of a foster home.
 Pre-service training components are referenced within Minimum Standards.
-Below is a list of pre-service training curriculum, modules and topics covered that is provided to Caregivers by contracted licensed Child Placing Agencies.
+Above is a list of pre-service training curriculum, modules and topics covered that is provided to Caregivers by contracted licensed Child Placing Agencies.

-We Appreciate your feedback!
+We appreciate your feedback!
 Send an email to Residential Contracts.